Between the Worlds

 3:15 – I call him again.
 He says he’ll be there in two minutes.

 3:30 – He arrives.
 It’s the same tow truck that had passed fifty yards from me 45 minutes earlier.
 But I’m relieved.
 We’re making progress.

 4:00 – Someone cuts us off, forcing my driver to slam his brakes.
-We share stories of truck driving adventures, how all day long I used to, and he does, save other drivers from the consequences of their stupid driving.
+We share stories of truck driving adventures (I used to run a furniture-moving business), how all day long I used to, and he does, save other drivers from the consequences of their stupid driving.
 And they don’t even realize it.

 4:15 – Approaching the 880 / 580 split, he’s still in the inside lane.
 I ask him if he knows where I need to bring the car.
 He says that he does.
 I remind him to stay on 580 East, not 880.
 He takes 880.
 We get off at Grand Ave. and go through West Oakland toward the Temescal neighborhood, where my mechanic is.
 No problem, except that now we’ve lost more time.
 I make notes about exactly what I need to accomplish when and if I get home: shower, collect Rumi’s Caravan posters, etc. And eat.
 I haven’t had lunch.
 Forget the chickens.

 5:15 – We arrive.
 He unloads the car in my mechanic’s lot and then turns on my engine.
 Good news: I had run out of gas.
 Bad news: I’m an idiot, or at least reciting poems in my mind while driving had put me into a trance (again, between worlds), and not for the first time.
 He says goodbye, refusing my tip offer.
 Nice guy.
 It could have been different.

 5:30 – I march double-time toward home, figuring that a Lyft ride wouldn’t save much time.
 I stop at a gas station looking for a fuel container, but they are out of them.